kolkhis/tech-notes/homelab/storage-rebuild.md

 array, your data is safe.
 But, you may need to boot from a recovery image in that situation if you don't set up redundant boot.

+We're essentially going to mirror the ESP (EFI System Partition) on the original boot disk (partition `/dev/sda2`) to the new backup disk, but not with RAID.

 This part assumes you've already done the steps above to migrate the root LVM into a RAID array.

-1. Identify the boot partitions to turn into ESPs (EFI System Partition).
+1. Identify the boot partitions to turn into ESPs.
 The `/dev/sda2` partition on my machine is mounted to `/boot/efi`, so `/dev/sdc2` will be my backup (since the partition table is mirrored).
    ```bash